techiediaries/techiediaries/_posts/2020/angular-10/2019-12-30-build-html-table-example-with-angular-9-8-ngfor.md

 {% endraw %}

 We use the `ngFor` directive to iterate over the customers data fetched from the server using the `ApiService` and we build the HTML table dynamically by displaying each row of the table in each `ngFor` iteration.

+As a wrap-up, `ngFor` is a powerful Angular Core directive that allows developers to loop or iterate over arrays and collections of data in templates.

+`ngFor` and `ngIf` are called structural directives.

+We've seen a simple Angular 10/9 example of building a simple HTML table inside an Angular template using `ngFor`.